lxzd-bxy/dotfiles/README.md

-My custom confusion of the linux system.
+My custom config of the linux system.